 While a habit can be formed in as few as 21 days, it can take an entire season, or up to 16 weeks, for those habits to become routine, and a year or longer for them to become fully engrained into a new lifestyle.

-How do you start living a healthy lifestyle?
 The key is to take it slow and steady, focusing on the easiest changes you can make to improve your health.
 Those changes are different for everyone, so seeking guidance from your health provider or care coordinator is a great place to start.

-While it’s easy to emphasize healthy habits that promote only physical and emotional wellbeing, there are many more domains of health or wellness that make up a lifestyle.
+While it’s easy to emphasize healthy habits that promote only physical and emotional wellbeing, there are many more domains of health and wellness that make up a lifestyle.
 To help you get started on your healthy lifestyle journey, below is a list of 11 healthy habits based on the Prescribe FIT definition of a healthy lifestyle, as well as the domains of wellness from the National Wellness Institute.

 1. Eat healthier